A contentious and confused notion

 As the phenomena continually recede before efforts to control them, research advocating safety culture seems, in the end, to suggest that responsibility for the consequences of complex technologies resides in a cultural ether, everywhere or nowhere.
 [Silbey 2009]

-There is a risk that a focus on cultural dimensions of safety (which in fact are often interpreted by managers within industry as the behavioural dimensions of safety), less attention is paid to more effective levers for safety improvement, such as design work on technological improvements [Rollenhagen 2010].
+There is a risk that a focus on cultural dimensions of safety (which in fact are often interpreted by managers within industry as the behavioural dimensions of safety), less attention is paid to more effective levers for safety improvement, such as design work on inherent safety and the implementation of technological improvements [Rollenhagen 2010].

-The Chernobyl nuclear disaster highlighted the importance of managerial and human factors on safety performance.
+The Chernobyl nuclear disaster highlighted the importance of managerial and human factors for safety performance.
 The term “safety culture” was first used in the INSAG 1 report [INSAG 1986] released by IAEA in the aftermath of the Chernobyl disaster, to describe the complacency towards nuclear hazards and the willingness to override safety control systems and deviate from the planned test procedure illustrated by that accident.The first INSAG report was based on information provided by Soviet engineers and nuclear industry managers during a post-accident review meeting held in 1986.
 The Soviet representatives focused heavily on the idea that plant operators had violated several procedures during the safety test that led to the disaster.
-Later investigation determined that the reactor design was structurally unstable at the low power levels being used during the safety test, and also had deficient emergency shutdown mechanism.
+Later investigation determined that the reactor design was structurally unstable at the low power levels being used during the safety test, and also had deficient emergency shutdown mechanism (the power plays in the Soviet bureaucracy that affected how this accident was presented to the world form the backdrop to the critically acclaimed 2019 miniseries Chernobyl).
 The IAEA later released an updated report, called INSAG 7 [INSAG 1992], which provided a more complete picture of the factors that led to the disaster.
 The updated report also pointed out that the deficit in safety culture affected not only the operations in Soviet nuclear power plants, but also the design, engineering and regulation of these facilities.